svaksha/Julia.jl/Algorithms.md

 ### Pattern Matching
 + [AhoCorasick.jl](https://github.com/gilesc/AhoCorasick.jl) :: Julia implementation of the Aho-Corasick algorithm for fast string searching.
++ [association_rules_jl](https://github.com/bcbi/association_rules_jl) :: This package implements algorithms for association rule mining and sequential pattern mining, viz., the Apriori algorithm (Agrawal & Srikant, 1994) and the SPADE algorithm (Zaki, 2001).
+The former is used for association rule mining (e.g., "market basket" analysis), and the latter is used for identifying sequential patterns when the data possess a temporal ordering.
 + [bfs.jl](https://github.com/adlawson/bfs.jl) :: Breadth First Search implementation in Julia.
 + [BlossomV.jl](https://github.com/mlewe/BlossomV.jl) :: An interface for the Blossom V perfect matching algorithm.
 + [dfs.jl](https://github.com/adlawson/dfs.jl) :: Depth First Search.